tanchunsiong/zoom-sdk-open-guide/README.md

 Disclaimer: The main contributor of this open guide works for Zoom

-Common Types of Developer Products used in this Repo
+Common Types of Developer Products used in this guide
 =====================================

 | Specific Zoom Developer Product       | Basics                         | What it is?                   | Official Guide                                 |